COVID-19 Program & Data Assistant with Navajo Nation Initiative

 - Effective and efficient communicator: able and ready to professionally respond to supervisor and stakeholders promptly

-A stipend up to $1900 for 14 weeks will be paid to each student as a means of offsetting the cost of participation (food, transportation, lodging, living expenses, etc.).
-The stipend will be determined based on your time committed to the position (# of weeks).
+A stipend of $2,500 or $5000 will be paid to each student as a means of offsetting the cost of participation (food, transportation, lodging, living expenses, etc.) depending on the students’ commitment as a part-time or full-time participant (20hrs/wk or 40hrs/wk).
 International students seeking to apply should check with the International Students Office to verify eligibility.
-Desired length of commitment and approx. hours per week: Spring Semester; January/February - May 14, 2020, 10 hrs/wk